 In the late 1960s, Spokane’s civic leaders were desperately looking for a way to revitalize a large section of downtown, especially a motley collection of little-used railroad lines and polluted industrial sites along the Spokane River.
 Their solution was to use the area for Expo ’74, which was billed as the first ecologically themed world’s fair.
 Critics predicted the project was sure to fail, as Spokane was the smallest city to ever host a world’s fair, but history proved them wrong.
 From the minute the gates opened on May 4, 1974, the crowds loved the fair.
 Hosting 5.4 million visitors, with participation from several major companies and countries, Expo ’74 was a success.
 As planned, it launched a rebirth along the river that left a permanent legacy, the popular Riverfront Park.

 Here's my newest book.
 Expo '74 defied all odds to become a very successful world's fair.
 It was a lot of fun researching the years of effort needed to pull off this international event.
-It will be released on February 13, 2017.
-I'll post purchase links when they become available.
+The book was released on February 13, 2017.
+A related set of postcards was also issued on that date; please see below for details.

 Montreal's Expo 67 (2016)